SoftwarePunt/superoffice-webapi-php-sdk/README.md

 |`State`|`string`|Tenant status.
 Should be "Running" under normal conditions.|
 |`IsRunning`|`bool`|This indicates whether the tenant is up and running.|
 |`ValidUntil`|`DateTime`|When to check next time if an updated state is needed.|

+## Collections
+This library exposes different collections of API entities that you can interact with.
+Each collection can be accesed via the client instance, e.g. `$client->projects()`.

+### Listing entities